Complete Guide to Urban Gardening for Beginners

 4. Overcrowding: Respect the space each plant needs to grow

-• Small shovel or transplanter
+• Small shovel or transplanting tool

-• Watering can with fine spout
+• Watering can with a fine spout

 • Pruning scissors